-Roseann is a research fellow at the University of Arizona's Southwest Center, and was named a Fellow of both the Explorers Club in the U.S. and the Royal Geographical Society in Great Britain for her conservation and expedition work.
+Roseann is an associate with the University of Arizona School of Science, working as art and science program coordinator at the Desert Laboratory at Tumamoc Hill, and was named a Fellow of both the Explorers Club in the U.S. and the Royal Geographical Society in Great Britain for her conservation and expedition work.

 Jonathan and Roseann celebrated 34 years of marriage in 2018; they share their remote, off-the-grid property 35 miles southwest of Tucson, Arizona, as well as a house in the historic Catalina Vista neighborhood, and work together on books, their event Overland Expo (which was acquired by Lodestone Events in late 2018) and ConserVentures.org.